-Its isolation from the African mainland, out in the Indian Ocean, has led to the evolution of some pretty weird and wonderful creatures that inhabit Madagascar’s extraordinary landscapes.
+Situated out in the Indian Ocean, Madagascar’s isolation from the African mainland has led to the evolution of some weird and wonderful creatures that inhabit its extraordinary landscapes.
 From avenues of bulbous baobabs to the geological wonders of Tsingy de Bemaraha, this island is like no other.
-Blending afro and asian elements into its culture, the people of Madagascar live immersed in swathes of emerald rice paddies or farm traditional zebu cattle in the cool, remote highlands while corrupt politicians argue it out on the streets of Antananarivo.
+Blending Afro and Asian cultural elements, the people of Madagascar live immersed in swathes of emerald rice paddies or farm traditional zebu cattle in the cool, remote highlands while corrupt politicians argue it out on the streets of Antananarivo.
 With some of the worst roads in Africa and overloaded mini vans, travel here is slow and squishy.
 Don’t be deceived by its small size – Madagascar takes time!

 What to do: